Detecting State Changes in Functional Neuronal Connectivity using Factorial Switching Linear Dynamical Systems

+Posterior predictive checks using PSIS yielded $\hat{k}=0.51$ for TC043 DIV14 and $\hat{k}=0.34$ for TC165 DIV14, suggesting approximate convergence.

+We next look at quantitative performance of FSLDS.
+In the middle row of Table~\ref{tab:allrmse}, we calculate average one-step-ahead predictive RMSE for the two cultures described above, using FSLDS, rSLDS, and LDS.
+In each case, we trained on the first 550 observations, and evaluated on the last 50.
+For rSLDS we select the number of latent states and latent features using held-out cross-validation on culture TC050 DIV21.
+In both cases, we see better predictive performance using FSLDS, indicating that we do not sacrifice predictive performance in favor of interpretability.

 One concern might be that the number of inferred latent features will grow with sequence length regardless of the true latent dimensionality.
-To demonstrate this is not the case, in Figure~\ref{fig:mouse_dup}, we concatenate the recording shown in Figure~\ref{fig:mouse_single_43} with itself and re-run our analysis.
-We find there are still 4 main features, and the four features are almost the same as the features from using one single copy of the TC043 DIV14 recording (c.f.\ Figures~\ref{fig:theta_tc043} and \ref{fig:theta_tc043_dup}).
-Additionally, the activation patterns in the concatenated part is almost the same as the first half, indicating that the model does not create arbitrary patterns due to longer recordings.
+In Appendix B in the Supplementary Material \citep{gong2025supplement}, we demonstrate that this is not the case: We show that the structure uncovered in Figure~\ref{fig:mouse_single_43} (and Figure 1 in the Supplementary Material) persists if we vary the recording length.